wazo-platform/euc-plugins-js-sdk/documentation/docs/portal.md

 Please refer to the [SDK](/docs/sdk) documentation to know how to inject custom code in the application.

-The backgroundScript will be always running, even if the user logs out.
-Please make sure to remove all background tasks by listening to the `onLogout` event.
+The background script is always running, even when the user is logged out.
+Please make sure to remove all related background tasks when the `onLogout` listener event is fired.